-NOTE 13 - CAPITAL CONTRIBUTION
+NOTE 12 - CAPITAL CONTRIBUTION

 The Corporation was formed as a non-stock corporation under the laws of the State of Maryland.
 The contributed capital to establish the Corporation was all paid in by the Housing Opportunities Commission of Montgomery County, Maryland (HOC).
-As of June 30, 2020, HOC has contributed capital of \$834,077 to the Corporation.
-During the year ended June 30, 2020, the Corporation made distributions to HOC in the amount of \$10,389,796.
+As of June 30, 2021 and 2020, HOC has contributed capital of \$834,077 to the Corporation.
+During the years ended June 30, 2021 and 2020, the Corporation made distributions to HOC in the amount of \$0 and \$10,389,796, respectively.

-NOTE 14 - RECENTLY ADOPTED ACCOUNTING PRONOUNCEMENTS
+NOTE 13 - RECENTLY ADOPTED ACCOUNTING PRONOUNCEMENTS